openvpi/GAME/README.md

 Step 1: You are recommended to start with a clean, separated UV or Conda environment with suitable Python version.

-Step 2: Install the latest version of PyTorch from its [official website](https://pytorch.org/get-started/locally/).
+Step 2: Install the latest version of PyTorch following its [official website](https://pytorch.org/get-started/locally/).

 Step 3: Run: